Bachelor of Arts in Global and International Studies

 Besides access to quality instruction and content, our students have access to the amazing international resources that put KU on the top shelf for international education--a nationally-ranked Study Abroad Program, instruction in 40 foreign languages, and local, national, and international internship opportunities.

-Students are able to choose from 4 different concentrations within the program.
+Beyond the general Global and International Studies focus, students are able to choose from 3 different concentrations within the program.
 These paths include:

 - European Concentration